TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 But it wasn't the circle described in the Basic Magic Spell book.

-It was a burning fire circle.
+It was a burning flame circle.

 Josee lightly opened her eyes, and a flaming magic circle appeared in her right hand.
 She rearranged the magic circle into exactly as the spellbook needed.
+Like components in a circuit board, the glyphs within her magic circle changed position and shape, gently guiding the flow of mana and transforming its shape and texture.

+'I see.
+It really is like a circuit board.
+Magic is but the transformation of mana to a different thing'

 Suddenly, a bright light emerged, enveloping the plant as if it was burning.

 And as the light faded, the plant grew taller, and its flower grew larger.